 In this lecture, we will focus on the practical steps of how to monitor and report hate content on the leading social platforms, especially antisemitic and racist content.
 We will learn technical aspects of social media platforms popular with teenagers, such as Facebook, Instagram and TikTok.

 Remarks about the workshop:

 - The lectures as part of the workshop will be given every two weeks/once a month according to the target audience and the participants’ ages.

 - Each lecture will be 45-60 minutes long.

 - Lectures will be held virtually or face-to-face.

-- Only one lecture can be given at a time.
-The lectures are adapted to the target audience, the participants’ ages and their previous knowledge and experience.
+- The lectures are adapted to the target audience, the participants’ ages and their previous knowledge and experience.